 Travel Immunisations - Not all travel immunisations are FREE and available on the NHS, please click on the Travel Vaccinations tab for more information.

-Annual Flu Immunisation - For the over 65s and those with a chronic disease, or at risk.
+Adult Immunisation Programme - For the over 65s and those with a chronic disease, or at risk.
 Also carers and pregnant ladies are advised to have this vaccination.

 Services no longer offered - Unfortunately our GPs are no longer able to sign passport forms, parachute fitness form or any forms that require the GP to make a clinical assessment of your ability to carry out the activity at that time.